Toggle: English / Spanish

 A boil comes back.

-You have a boil on your spine or the middle of the face.
+You have a boil on your spine or the middle of your face.

 You have a fever or other symptoms with the boil